Jonathan Pollard: Early career

 While transferring to his new job at TF-168, Pollard again initiated a meeting with someone far up the chain of command, this time with Admiral Sumner Shapiro, Commander, Naval Intelligence Command (CNIC), about an idea he had for TF-168 and South Africa.
 (The TF-168 group had passed on his ideas.)
 After the meeting, Shapiro immediately ordered that Pollard's security clearances be revoked and that he be reassigned to a non-sensitive position.
-According to The Washington Post, Shapiro dismissed Pollard as a "kook", saying later, "I wish the hell I'd fired him."
+According to The Washington Post, Shapiro dismissed Pollard as a "kook", saying later, "I wish the hell I'd fired him".

-Because of the job transfer, Shapiro's order to remove Pollard's security clearances slipped through the cracks.
+Because of the job transfer, Shapiro's order to remove Pollard's security clearances was neglected.
 However, Shapiro's office followed up with a request to TF-168 that Pollard be investigated by the CIA.
 The CIA found Pollard to be a risk and recommended that he not be used in any intelligence collection operation.
 A subsequent polygraph test was inconclusive, although it did prompt Pollard to admit to making false statements to his superiors, prior drug use, and having unauthorized contacts with representatives of foreign governments.
 The special agent administering the test felt that Pollard, who at times "began shouting and shaking and making gagging sounds as if he were going to vomit", was feigning illness to invalidate the test.
 He recommended against Pollard's being granted access to highly classified information.
 Pollard was also required to be evaluated by a psychiatrist.

 Pollard's clearance was reduced to Secret.
 He subsequently filed a grievance and threatened lawsuits to recover his SCI clearance.
 While awaiting his grievance to be addressed, he worked on less sensitive material and began receiving excellent performance reviews.
 In 1982, after the psychiatrist concluded Pollard had no mental illness, Pollard's clearance was upgraded to SCI.
-In October 1984, after some re-organization of the Navy's intelligence departments, Pollard applied for and was accepted into a position as an analyst for the Naval Intelligence Command.
+In October 1984, after some re-organization of the Navy's intelligence departments, Pollard applied for and was accepted into a job as an analyst for the Naval Intelligence Command.